 In some cases, the NHS may be able to provide short-term care, particularly if there are healthcare needs involved.
 You can speak to your GP about this.

 Your Local Short Break Services Statement

 Even if you choose not to ask for an assessment or seek help with paying for the break, your local authority should still be able to offer you advice and information.
 You shouldn’t have to fend for yourself!
 From 31st December 2018, all local authorities must have published a local Short Break Services Statement which sets out how carers can access short breaks, and what options are available.
 You can find the Statement that applies to your area by clicking here

 - self funded – you arrange and pay for a short break service

 - partially funded – the costs of the break may be shared between you and the local authority

 - *fully funded – the break may be fully funded by the local authority.

-*It is unlikely that a fully funded break will be provided by the local authority, except for Children Services.
-Local authorities may carry out a financial assessment for short breaks and would only waive the charge in exceptional circumstances.
-However, recent changes in law (April 2014) do mean that if a local authority chooses to provide a service to give the carer a break – normally following a Carers Assessment – then they cannot charge for providing this service.
+*Recent changes in law (April 2014) do mean that if a local authority provides a service to give the carer a break – normally following an assessment – then they cannot charge the carer for providing this service.
 This is explained in the Charging for Social Care Services guidance produced by the National Carer Organisations which can be downloaded here (PDF)